Top Coats and Sealers for Crafts – A Comprehensive Guide!

 I love the glaze products that are non toxic and offer a nice, thick, ‘epoxy like’ coating.
 They have some protective qualities for framed art, handmade cards, and scrapbook pages.
 However, they are used mostly to add Shine and Dimension, not necessarily to protect outright.
-Here are three of my faves: Dimensional Magic, Crystal Lacquer, and Diamond Glaze.
+Here are three of my faves: Dimensional Magic, (note Mod Podge Dimensional Magic is hard to get right now) Crystal Lacquer, and Diamond Glaze.
 Check out this post about Glaze on Dominoes by Lynne Morgando, one of our Mixed Media Design Team members.

 Application: Follow manufacturer’s directions.
 Most glaze goes on cloudy and dries clear.
 Cons: Glaze can get pesky air bubbles which are difficult to remove.
 (You can embrace them as added texture if you like.)
 Glaze can crack.
 It cannot be applied as thickly as resin.

 A Word About Resins

 Resin is the way to go for extreme durability, but it can be quite toxic so you will need to take a lot of precautions!
 If your piece needs to be waterproof or highly protected in other ways, resin does the trick.
 Some think this is a more professional option.
 It requires protective mask and clothing to use and lots of ventilation.
 You can peruse several TGF posts using resin HERE, HERE, and HERE.

 A Word About Ultraviolet Coatings